SCGC Mentorship Program (MP)

 When does the program start?

-Each September, there is an official Call for Entries to both Mentees and Mentors in the SCGC membership.
+Each September/October, there is an official Call for Entries to both Mentees and Mentors in the SCGC membership.
 Specific terms commence after assessment and selection of candidates, usually between October and the following May 31st.

 Who decides the candidates?